wiloret/commande/README.md

             if (clubName && clientNumber) {
                 let clientFound = false;
-                // Check for existing club and update its details clientDatabase.forEach(client => {
+                clientDatabase.forEach(client => {
                     if (client.clubName === clubName) {
                         client.clientNumber = clientNumber;